 Lake Titicaca, La Paz

-The Major Lake or Chuchito Lake, has bluish-sweet waters and it is surrounded by beautiful scenery filled with mountains and snowy peaks, which remain covered with snow because of the intense cold in the mountain range region.
+The Major Lake or Chuchito Lake, has blueish-sweet waters and is surrounded by beautiful scenery filled with mountains and snowy peaks, which remain covered with snow because of the intense cold in the mountain range region.
 The islands, which are splattered with archaeological remains, provide tangible proof of the domain that Aymara civilizations have had over this area.

-The Titicaca Lake is a perfect place to enjoy nature.
 The most typical species of fish include the following: suches (Suchy - Quechua Word, given to a species of fish native of the Titicaca Lake) carachis, bogas (Boga - Scientific Name: Sparus box, a small type of blue fish with golden stripes and very thin teeth), umantos, and ispis (Small type of fish with very thin body) and certain species of birds, such as: wallatas or wild geese.

 Tiwanaku, Huatajata, Copacabana

 Island of the Sun, Suriki Island, Island of the Moon or Koati, Kewaya or Kala Uta Island, Pre-Columbian Cultivation Terraces, Sampaya, Yampupata.

 Add a review: